-We have found that expensive admission prices have been on prominent display at many museums recently, so thank goodness there are several in the Boston area that charge very little, if anything at all to enjoy some fine culture:
+We have found that expensive admission prices have been on prominent display at many museums recently, so thank goodness there are several in the Boston area that charge very little, if anything at all to enjoy some fine culture (admission prices and museum hours subject to change, always call ahead):

 The USS Constitution at 1 Constitution Rd., in Charlestown, Mass. (a section of Boston), is the oldest commissioned ship in the world still afloat dating back to 1797.
 Active duty U.S. Navy sailors conduct guided tours given every 30 minutes.
 This is a must-see as part of your Boston travel plans as the enormity of the ship — and all its history, architectural complexities and nooks and crannies — make for a fascinating, educational and entertaining experience.
 Admission is free.
 For specific seasonal hours, log onto the USS Constitution web page.

 The Fuller Craft Museum at 455 Oak St. in Brockton, Mass., (Tel.
-508-588-6000) offers free admission every Thursday from 5-9 p.m.
-It’s a terrific museum in a beautiful woods and pond setting with a fabulous collection of contemporary crafts-based art.
-The museum is open Tuesday-Sunday, 10 am.-5 p.m. and Wednesday, 10 a.m.-9 p.m.
+508-588-6000) is a terrific museum in a beautiful woods and pond setting with a fabulous collection of contemporary crafts-based art.
+For current information on the affordable admission charges, click here.

 In addition to the info above, we thank one of our readers, Nina Berger, Media Relations Director for the Arts at Wellesley at Wellesley College, for sharing these affordable admission museums in the Boston area: